nais/cli/README.md

-# debuk
+# nais-d

 An Aiven Kafka Debug Cli to apply a `aivenApplication` and extract its credentials.
 The tool will apply an [Protected](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication` in your specified namespace=`team`.
 This will give access to personal but time limited credential.
-This credential can be used to debug an Aiven hosted kafka topic. **Debuk** extracts the fresh `aivenApplication` credentials and puts them in `current` folder.
+This credential can be used to debug an Aiven hosted kafka topic. **nais-d** extracts the fresh `aivenApplication` credentials and puts them in `current` folder.
 The applied `aivenApplication` has a default `expireAt` and is set to 1 day.

 ## Prerequisite